"If you had been banished to the Dandaka vans, then so have I.

 Shivaya Vishnu roopaya, shivarupaya Vishnuve , shivashca hirdhayagam Vishnu , Vishnuscha hridayagam shive

-They complete each other's existence and that of Universe too.
+They complete each other's existence and that of the Universe too.

 Tears flooded in Shiva’s eyes and Sati reasoned as to why the God of Trinity is so sympathetic towards a wandering nomad.

 He looked deep in eyes of Sati and felt her anxiety increase as each moment passed.
 The beautiful look on her glowing face radiated questions that needed immediate attention from her Shiva.
 Sati did not approve the weeping human form as Vishnu avatar.
-Why would Vishnu – The protector of the universe in his avatar wander and weep searching for his wife?
-Did he not have the divine powers to find his wife rather than behaving as a mere mortal.
+Why would Vishnu – The protector of the universe in his avatar wander and weep to search for his wife?
+Did he not have the divine powers to find his wife rather than behaving like a mere mortal.